In the Store with Sigona’s Featuring: Kent Mangos

 It’s Kent Mango Season!

-Kent mangoes are one of the least fibrous of all mango varieties, and they are peak-of-the-season right now.
+Kent mangoes are one of the least fibrous of all mango varieties and are currently in season.
 The flesh is both tender and juicy; the flavor is intense and sweet.

 History